-Gratitude Connects Us to Each Other
+Gratitude Connects Us to One Another

 Actually, none of us are “self-made.”
-Everything in our life including our life itself involves the efforts of others.
-A sense of gratitude is a way of acknowledging the fact of our interdependence with the world, how we got here and who we are.
-Gratitude is a kind of wisdom in recognizing reality and living with truth and honesty about what’s been given to us.
+Everything in our life, including our very existence, involves the efforts of others.
+A sense of gratitude is one way to acknowledge the fact of our interdependence with the world: how we got here and who we are.
+Gratitude is a kind of wisdom that recognizes reality and leads us to live with truth and with honesty about what’s been given to us.

 Our mothers bore us in their wombs for nine months, gave birth to us, fed us, cleaned and raised us.
 They cared for us when we were completely helpless.
-Our mother is a living example of someone who put us before herself and that puts us forever in her debt.
-Then, think about your father and other close relatives.
-We wouldn’t have thrived without the kindness and protection of our families who helped us along our way.
-This contemplation makes us joyful and open hearted—we can rejoice because we have countless opportunities to do the same for others.
-But, our gratitude shouldn’t stop with our family.
+Our mothers are living examples of people who put us before themselves, and that puts us forever in their debt.
+Then, we think about our father and other close relatives.
+We couldn’t have lived and thrived without the kindness and protection of family members who helped us along the way.
+This contemplation isn’t burdensome – it makes us joyful and open-hearted.
+We can rejoice because we have opportunities to help others as we were helped.

 No Difficult People = No Patience—That’s the Equation

-If the world were always soft and nurturing like our mothers, we’d never develop the muscle of patience.
-Obnoxious people, even our enemies, are our helpers too because they can teach us to go deeper within ourselves and find the capacity for patience.
-If we are interested in personal growth and developing our potential as human beings, we need to view them as objects of gratitude.
-We’ve got a debt to the entire world and all the beings in it, and the only response should be one of heartfelt gratitude.
+No difficult people, no patience: that’s the equation.
+If the world were always soft and nurturing, like good mothers, we’d never develop the muscle of patience.
+Obnoxious people, difficult people, even our enemies, are our helpers too because they teach us to go deeper within ourselves and find our capacity for patience.
+If we are interested in personal growth and in developing our potential as human beings, we will view tough cases as objects of gratitude.
+We’ve got a debt to the entire world and all the beings in it, and our only response should be one of heartfelt gratitude.